bigdatagenomics/mango/docs/installation/distribution.rst

 Spark.

-To fetch Mango distribution, run:
+To fetch the Mango distribution, run:

 .. code:: bash